SpreadiesInSpace/cinnamon-dotfiles/home/README.md

 1. Clone this repo https://github.com/SpreadiesInSpace/cinnamon-dotfiles
 2. Head to cinnamon-dotfiles/home
-3. chmod+x then run the Setup.sh of your distro.
+3. bash Setup-*Distro*-Theme.sh to run script

 **Required Fonts**

 *Note: You only need to download Noto, the rest is accounted for in the script.*

  - [ ] Noto-fonts